Wonga writes off debt for 330,000 customers

 Wonga has raised $145 million in three equity fundraisings since 2007, mostly in 2011, to help it grow.

-It and other short-term lenders have been lambasted by politicians as well as the Church of England for charging high interest rates -- which at Wonga can equate to 5,853 percent a year -- that cause hardship for many of its customers.
+It and other short-term lenders have been lambasted by politicians and even the Church of England for charging high levels of interest rates - which at Wonga can equate to 5,853 percent a year - that cause hardship for many of its customers.

 Regulators have started to take action to better protect the estimated 1.6 million customers who take out 10 million payday loans a year, worth 2.5 billion pounds.
 The average loan is 260 pounds and an increasing number of people are taking loans from multiple firms, according to an FCA industry survey.